 It isn’t easy to end a marriage—but with a top divorce attorney from Gomez Edwards Law Group, LLP, you can make the best of it.

 To help you understand what happens during the divorce process, here’s some basic information: family courts refer to divorce as a “dissolution of marriage.”
 This means you will be officially dissolving the marital relationship, which includes separating your finances and then dividing assets and debts.

-Depending on your circumstances, this process may be relatively straightforward, or may present serious legal challenges.
+Depending on your circumstances, this process may be straightforward or present serious legal challenges.
 If your marriage was short and you have few or no assets to divide with your spouse, then your divorce may be quite simple.
 However, divorces involving children, substantial assets and/or businesses can be complicated, both legally and emotionally.
 Spousal support, child custody issues and child support negotiations tend to drag the divorce process out, especially if serious disputes arise.

-At Gomez Edwards Law Group, LLP, we work with clients navigating the divorce process to help obtain the best possible outcome.
-Our Santa Clara divorce attorneys clarify issues for our clients, formulate strategies, and then implement a plan of action.
-Diligence and open communication with our clients throughout the process is what makes us successful.
-As members of your team, we will strive for a swift and successful resolution of your case.
+We help clients navigate the divorce process to obtain the best possible outcome.
+We clarify issues for our clients, formulate strategies, and then implement a plan of action.
+Our diligence and open communication with clients, along with our ability to carefully listen and take action, is what makes us successful.
+As members of your team, we strive for a swift and successful resolution of your case.